abpframework/abp/docs/en/CLI.md

     * `--database-provider` or `-d`: Specifies the database provider.
 Default provider is `ef`.
 Available providers:
         * `ef`: Entity Framework Core.
         * `mongodb`: MongoDB.
-    * `--pwa`: Specifies to Configure Angular or Blazor WebAssembly project as Progressive Web Application.
 * `--output-folder` or `-o`: Specifies the output folder.
 Default value is the current directory.
 * `--version` or `-v`: Specifies the ABP & template version.
 It can be a [release tag](https://github.com/abpframework/abp/releases) or a [branch name](https://github.com/abpframework/abp/branches).
 Uses the latest release if not specified.
 Most of the times, you will want to use the latest version.
 * `--preview`: Use latest preview version.